NawafKhalid/Detectron2_Flask/README.md

 - PyTorch ≥ 1.6 and [torchvision](https://github.com/pytorch/vision/).
 - OpenCV is optional and needed by demo and visualization

-NOTE: requirements.txt file should contains all the requirements except Detectron2 where it should be installed from the source.
+NOTE: requirements.txt file should contain all the requirements except Detectron2 where it must be installed from the source.

 ### Build Detectron2 from Source